 Elderly (over 65 years of age)

 No dose reduction is necessary in elderly patients.
-Age associated decreased renal clearance with an increase in AUC levels should be considered in elderly patients.
-There is limited clinical data in the elderly patients with epilepsy, particularly at doses greater than 400 mg/day.
+The experience with lacosamide in elderly patients with epilepsy is limited.
+Age associated decreased renal clearance with an increase in AUC levels should be considered in elderly.